DataIntelligenceCrew/approx-opaque-topk/src/reproducibility/reproducibility.md

 ### Process ImageNet data, build index

 Assumption:
-- The ImageNet-1k dataset tarballs `ILSVRC2012_img_train.tar` and `ILSVRC2012_img_val.tar` are downloaded to some path.
-This part cannot be automated due to the licensing.
+- The ImageNet-1k dataset tarballs `ILSVRC2012_img_train.tar` is downloaded to some path.
+This cannot be automated due to the licensing.
-- `imagenet_process.py` will unzip and format the images in a flat format for later scripts to use at `<imagenet-dir>`, which should have enough space to store the ImageNet train set as PNG files.
+- `imagenet_process.py` will unzip and format a subset of the images as flat files for later scripts to use at `<imagenet-dir>`, which should have sufficient space.
-- `<imagenet-dir>` is separated from `./temp` intentionally since home drive of many systems do not have enough space to store ImageNet unzipped.
+- `<imagenet-dir>` is separated from `./temp` intentionally since the repo may be cloned to a small home drive, and `<imagenet-dir>` may have to be a larger storage drive.

 ```bash
 echo <imagenet-dir> > temp/imagenet/dataset_location.txt